metaplex-foundation/developer-hub/src/pages/core/plugins/royalties.md

 ## RuleSets

-RuleSets allow you to control what programs can or can not perform actions on your MPL Core Assets.
+RuleSets allow you to control what programs can or can not perform actions on the MPL Core Assets the Royalties plugin is assigned to.

 ### Allowlist